$Q$-Laguerre spectral density and quantum chaos in the Wishart-Sachdev-Ye-Kitaev model: Analytic spectral density of the circular WSYK model with M=1

-which shows, besides the $1/\sqrt{E}$ divergence at the origin, a stretched exponential growth in the double scaling limit \cite{cotler2016} corresponding to low-energy excitations slightly above the ground-state $E=0$.
+which shows, besides the $1/\sqrt{E}$ divergence at the origin, a stretched exponential growth in the triple scaling limit \cite{cotler2016} corresponding to low-energy excitations slightly above the ground-state $E=0$.
 Interestingly, this is precisely one of the expected features of a field theory with a gravity dual.
 We note that the functional form is different from the result for the supersymmetric SYK model~\cite{fu2018,stanford2017,garcia2018a} whose spectrum also has a hard edge at zero energy.
 As was mentioned previously, the supersymmetric SYK is reduced in the low-energy limit to a super-Schwarzian action shared by JT super-gravity~\cite{forste2017}.
-It would be worthwhile to explore whether the above spectral density is related to another flavor of JT gravity.
+It would be worthwhile, especially following the recently proposed classification scheme of JT supergravity \cite{johnson2021,johnson2021a} to explore whether the above spectral density, and the spectral correlation studied in next section, are related to another flavor of JT gravity.

 Finally, the negative-$Q$ soft-edge asymptotic density is given by

 In this limit, the comments made for the positive $Q$ also apply here.